 Covering all WTO agreements, WTO disputes, trade remedies, free trade agreements, the UK-EU TCA as well as guidance on a range of topics related to international trade such as sanctions and export controls.

-This week's edition of International Trade weekly highlights includes: the new UK-India trade deal, the World Trade Organization issuing an...
+This week's edition of International Trade weekly highlights includes: the European Commission consulting on the type of evidence to be provided on...

 The Chartered Institute of Arbitrators (CIArb) has published an analysis exploring the application of the United Nations Convention on Contracts for...